In this tutorial, we will see how to draw a chart in Excel.

 What is a line chart

-The first chart and also the easiest to represent is the line chart.
+he first chart and also the easiest way to draw a chart in Excel to represent is the line chart.
 This graph is straightforward because it uses only one datum, which will usually be the closing price.

 This graph is simple to read and can hardly be misinterpreted.